Biedenkopf transmitter: Channels

-The 102,3 MHz frequency originally transmitted hr4 as well, but with a different regionalization.
-This was considered superfluous, so the frequency was redelegated to the news radio station hr-info.
+The 102.3 MHz frequency originally transmitted hr4 as well, but with a different regionalization.
+This was considered superfluous, so the frequency was redelegated to the news radio station hr-info in 2005.
 However, because it still transmits primarily in the north-east direction, it can hardly be heard in the main populated cities.
+In 2013, the 99.6 MHz frequency, which previously transmitted hr2-kultur, was changed to hr-info and the 102.3 was changed to You FM.

 The Biedenkopf transmitter was one of the few transmitters in Germany to use the Band I for TV broadcasting.
 It is not used for digital television, however, signals may be received from the Angelburg transmitter.